zengxiaofei/CESA/README.md

 ## Description

-A collection of data and custom scripts for the sequence alignment, percent identity and hydropathicity calculation, expression clustering and visualization in the research of **MgCesA** genes
+A collection of data and custom scripts for the sequence alignment, percent identity and hydropathicity calculation, expression analysis and visualization in the research of *MgCesA* genes

 ## Dependencies